-In this guide we will cover what to consider when buying a wheatgrass juicers and compare models in our wheatgrass juicer reviews.
+In this guide, we will cover what to consider when buying a wheatgrass juicer and compare models in our wheatgrass juicer reviews.

-The Lexen GP27 was designed and developed by people who want to juice fresh greens.
-The design is effective for juicing not only wheatgrass but other leafy greens including spinach, kale and lettuce.
+The Lexen GP27 was designed and developed by people specifically for juicing fresh greens.
+The design is effective for juicing not only wheatgrass but other leafy greens including spinach, kale, and lettuce.

-Getting fresh greens to release their most healthful benefits requires that the juicing process stay cool and slow.
+Getting fresh greens to release their most healthful benefits requires the juicing process to be cool and slow.
 The heat of whirring stainless steel blades will destroy many antioxidants and enzymes before you get to drink them.

 - Dual mechanism affixes this juicer to your countertop from above and below.